xcore/sw_display_controller/docs/overview.rst

 Overview
 ========

-The app_zlg_display application provides the whole graphics LCD display driver built using the XMOS device XS1-L1.
+The app_graphics_demo application provides the whole graphics LCD display driver built using the XMOS device XS1-L1.
 The application includes the LCD component, SDRAM component and top layer application.
 As a whole application this project will help the user get a feel of how a graphics LCD display module can be accessed using the XMOS silicon.
 The LCD graphics module used in this project doesn't include an in-built memory.
 An external SDRAM is used to store the LCD buffer content.
 Thus the project also shows how to access an SDRAM.

 Brief description of the project
 --------------------------------